-Tender, flavorful juicy turkey burgers made with the best seasoning then topped with mashed avocado, tomato, and caramelized onions.
+A tender, flavorful juicy turkey burger recipe made with the best seasoning then topped with mashed avocado, tomato and caramelized onions.

 The other day, I went to Cheesecake Factory and had the absolute BEST turkey burger I’ve ever eaten at a restaurant.
 Weird, right?
 Who orders that at Cheesecake Factory?
 Actually, I ordered the turkey avocado club and they brought out the burger by mistake.
 Literally, the server messed up.
 Rude.
 But no it’s cool.
 Because it’s what inspired today’s recipe.
 See guys, sometimes things happen for a reason.